 On December 7, 2009, Falcon and Falcon Australia entered into a Binding Heads of Agreement (the "Agreement") with PetroHunter and Sweetpea wherein Falcon Australia will issue to Sweetpea common shares of Falcon Australia in consideration for the transfer of Sweetpea's undivided 25% working interest in the Permits.
-The Company will enter into a Master Services Agreement (the "MSA") related to the operations of the Permits.
-Under the terms of the Agreement, Falcon has been issued 150 million shares of Falcon Australia for conversion of a portion (\$30,000,000) of Falcon Australia's debt payable to Falcon, which approximates Falcon's initial acquisition cost previously paid to Sweetpea for the 75% working interest in the Permits held by Falcon Australia as of the date of the Agreement, and Sweetpea has been issued 50 million shares of Falcon Australia for its remaining 25% working interest in the Permits.
+Under the terms of the Agreement, Falcon has been issued 150 million shares of Falcon Australia for conversion of a portion (\$30,000,000) of Falcon Australia's debt payable to Falcon, which approximates Falcon's initial acquisition cost previously paid to Sweetpea for the 75% working interest in the Permits held by Falcon Australia as of the date of the Agreement; and Falcon Australia issued 50 million shares of its common stock to Sweetpea(valued at \$10,000,000) and settled a joint interest billing receivable from Sweetpea of \$1,725,000 for Sweetpea's remaining 25% working interest in the Permits.
 On April 23, 2010, Falcon Australia received notice (the "Notice") from the Department of Resources, Northern Territory Government, that the registration of the transfer of the remaining 25% interest in the Permits was completed, satisfying all conditions precedent to closing.
 Pursuant to the Notice, Falcon Australia now owns 100% of the Permits.